appbaseio/Docs/content/docs/interactive/go.md

 ## GeoDistance Query

-Let's now get a list of all the rooms available within a certain distance from a specific (lat,lon) location.
+Let's now get a list of all the rooms available within a certain distance from a specific geopoint (lat,lon) location.

 We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-geo-distance-query.html" target="_blank">geodistance query</a> specifying `distance` and `location` co-ordinates.